-- 4.2 In July 2021, the Government published a Revised NPPF and the Neighbourhood Plan has been prepared within the context of that version.
+- 4.2 The Plan has been prepared and examined in the context of the December 2023 NPPF.
+In December 2024 a revised NPPF was published, after the examination was complete.
+All references in the Plan are to the 2023 NPPF.
 The NPPF states that the national planning system has three overarching objectives: - an economic objective to help build a strong, responsive and competitive economy, by ensuring that sufficient land of the right types is available in the right places and at the right time to support growth, innovation and improved productivity; and by identifying and coordinating the provision of infrastructure; - a social objective to support strong, vibrant and healthy communities, by ensuring that a sufficient number and range of homes can be provided to meet the needs of present and future generations; and by fostering well-designed, beautiful and safe places, with accessible services and open spaces that reflect current and future needs and support communities' health, social and cultural well-being; and - an environmental objective to protect and enhance our natural, built and historic environment, including making effective use of land, improving biodiversity, using natural resources prudently, minimising waste and pollution, and mitigating and adapting to climate change, including moving to a low carbon economy. - 4.3 The NPPF requires that communities preparing neighbourhood plans should: - develop plans that support the strategic development needs set out in local plans, including policies for housing and economic development; and plan positively to support local development, shaping and directing development in their area that is outside the strategic elements of the local plan.